csw-acm/cybersecurity/binary_attacks.md

 This simple code creates a variable called `buffer` with room in its memory for 10 characters.
 It also creates another variable, this time an integer (whole number) called `test`.
 Then it called `scanf` which just asks a user to input something into the program.
 Whatever the user inputs, it saves it in the `buffer` variable.

 So, if the user enters something less than 10 characters, everything is fine, but if the user puts in more than 10 characters, we have a problem.
 Let's say the user puts in a whole bunch of A's.
-If the user puts in enough A's then the value of 'buffer' will be all A's, but it's also possible that the value of 'test' will be overwritten with A's.
-Now 'test' is an integer, so it can't hold an A value, but A written as a number is 41, so 'test' could become 41414141.
+If the user puts in enough A's then the value of `buffer` will be all A's, but it's also possible that the value of `test` will be overwritten with A's.
+Now `test` is an integer, so it can't hold an A value, but A written as a number is 41, so `test` could become `41414141`.

 What's the big deal?
 Well, you can't do much with this as it stands, you're right.
 But at a more complicated level, you could put your own code into the memory of the program using this method.
 Once you can do that, the computer will be under your control.

-4.3 Integer Overflow
+### 4.3 Integer Overflow

 An integer (whole number) can only be so big, because it has to fit in a memory address.
 What happens if you break the rule and create an integer that is too big to fit in the memory address?
 Scientifically speaking, weird stuff happens.
-The largest integer can depend on the system you are running on, but it is usually: 2147483647.
+The largest integer can depend on the system you are running on, but it is usually: `2147483647`.
 So, what happens if you go above that number?

-Well, computers use something called a 'sign bit' to tell if a number is negative or not.
+Well, computers use something called a *sign bit* to tell if a number is negative or not.
 If you try to store a number that's too large in memory, it will overwrite the sign bit and can turn a positive number into a negative number!
 So you could theoretically add two positive numbers and end up with a negative number.